dmpcd/dmpcd/README.md

 # Hi, I'm Praveen Dissanayaka 👋

 I'm an Electronics and Telecommunication Engineering undergraduate at the University of Moratuwa.
-I have a strong passion for applying my knowledge in practical projects, especially in the fields of Embedded Systems, FPGA Design, and Software-Defined Radio.
+I have a strong passion for applying my knowledge in practical projects, especially in the fields of Electronics, Telecommunication, Machine Learning, Data Science,Embedded Systems, IoT, and  FPGA Design,.

 ## 🛠 Technical Skills
 - **Programming Languages:** C++, Python, Matlab, AVR, Verilog